 Schule Schloss Salem

-At Salem, involvement in extra-curricular activities and the life of the boarding community are emphasized as much as academic achievement.
-All students in the upper years must engage in at least one afternoon a week of community service.
-All students must also participate in a regular program of sports and/or outdoor pursuits.
-Participation in theatre, music and visual arts extra-curricular programs, while not mandatory, is strongly encouraged.
+At Salem, involvement in extra-curricular activities and the life of the boarding community are central.
+Engagement in at least one afternoon a week of community service and participation in a regular program of sports and/or outdoor pursuits as well as in theatre, art and music activities are part of the core programme.

-Far more than in boarding schools from the Anglo-American tradition, responsibility for the everyday running of the School in the upper years is, in keeping with Salem's democratic ethos, placed in the hands of students under the guidance of staff.
+As far as possible at the respective age, responsibility for the everyday running of the School at the respective levels is, in keeping with Salem's democratic ethos, placed in the hands of students under the guidance of staff.
 All activities and boarding wings are led by students elected by their peers under the guidance of staff.
-School regulations are framed with the consent of the student parliament and breaches of these are dealt with jointly by the school administration and the elected leaders of the student body.
+School regulations are framed with the consent of the student parliament and any disciplinary action is taken by the school administration together with the elected leaders of the student body.